Frequently Asked Questions

-Free iron is iron that is not bound; it is the most dangerous kind of iron because free iron can cause damage to organs, nourish harmful bacteria, change DNA or help to spread cancer.
+Free iron is iron that is not bound; it is the most dangerous kind of iron because free iron can cause oxidative damage to organs, nourish harmful bacteria, change DNA or help to spread cancer.
 Unbound iron is determined by measuring UIBC (unbound iron binding capacity).

 What is Contained (or stored) Iron?

 This iron is mostly in ferritin, contained for future needs, such as to make new red blood cells and to help us recover from rapid blood loss or to protect us from nourishing harmful germs or cancer cells.
 Ferritin is the place from which bone marrow gets iron to make new red blood cells that are removed during blood donation.
 Erythropoietin (EPO) a hormone produced by the kidney stimulates the bone marrow to get iron from ferritin.